raspberrypilearning/secret-agent-chat/worksheet.md

 		return ciphertext
 	```

-## Testing the encryption

-To test your function you can save and run your code and then type the following into the **shell**.
+1. To test your function you can save and run your code and then type the following into the **shell**.

 ```python
 sheet = load_sheet('otp0.txt')